osrf/gazebo_tutorials/contrib_code/tutorial.md

 ### Internal Developers

-This section is targetd mostly for people who have commit access to the main repositories.
+This section is targeted mostly for people who have commit access to the main repositories.

 In addition to the general development process, please follow these steps before submitting a pull request.
 Each step is pass/fail, where the test or